 Unfortunately, untreated anxiety can turn into anger that stems from an underlying fear about something.
 The cause of anxiety is complex and sometimes hard to pinpoint which can leave someone feeling even more frustrated.

 There are several possible causes of anxiety that aren’t fully understood.
-Life experiences, such as traumatic events, seem to trigger anxiety disorders in people who may be more susceptible,” said Dr. Mottsin Thomas, a leading psychiatrist at Pacific Mind Health.
+Life experiences, such as traumatic events, seem to trigger anxiety disorders in people who may be more susceptible,” said Dr. Joshua Flatow, the lead psychiatrist at Pacific Mind Health.

 You're Always Busy, But You Can't Get Things Done

 Another sneaky sign of anxiety is lack of focus.
 Do you often find yourself starting a million things but never really scratching anything off of your list?
 Poor time management, low productivity, and difficulty prioritizing can all be signs that your anxiety is getting worse.

 Anxiety disorders can encompass many other psychiatric conditions like Post Traumatic Stress Disorder, Obsessive-Compulsive Disorder, Panic Disorder, and ADHD.
 It’s important to remember that anxiety disorders are not just reserved for people who tend to worry a lot.
 Anyone can develop an anxiety disorder.
 There are a number of factors that come into play including your environment, upbringing, genetics, and chemical imbalances in the brain.

 Find Relief From Your Symptoms At Pacific Mind Health